antmicro/verilog-power-analysis-workflows/README.md

 These workflows have been tested on Ubuntu 24.04 and Debian 12.

-To demonstrate workflows of power analysis with Verilator and OpenSTA, instructions below and a simple `gcd` example have been prepared.
+To demonstrate workflows of power analysis with Verilator and OpenSTA, instructions below and a `ibex` example have been prepared.

 ## Prerequisites